jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

        instructions to control the radio device.

 # 3. Introduction
-This document is a product of the Uniform Network Stack Integration [1] and aims to describe the architecture of a Hardware Abstraction Layer for IEEE802.15.4 compliant radios.
+This document is a product of the Uniform Network Stack Integration [[1]] and aims to describe the architecture of a Hardware Abstraction Layer for IEEE802.15.4 compliant radios.

-The IEEE802.15.4 Radio HAL abstracts common functionalities of IEEE802.15.4 compliant radios such as loading packets, transmitting, configuring PHY parameters, etc. This abstraction is required for upper layers that require hardware independent access to drive IEEE802.15.4 radio devices (802.15.4 MAC, network stacks, test applications, etc).
+The IEEE802.15.4 Radio HAL abstracts common functionalities of IEEE802.15.4 compliant radios such as loading packets, transmitting, configuring PHY parameters, etc. This abstraction is required for upper layers that require hardware-independent access to drive IEEE802.15.4 radio devices (802.15.4 MAC, network stacks, test applications, etc).

 In the current RIOT lower network stack architecture, all network interfaces